KnpLabs/KnpMenuBundle/Resources/doc/index.md

 knp_menu:
     twig: false  # disables the Twig extension and the TwigRenderer
     templating: true # enables the helper for PHP templates
+    default_renderer: list # Change the default renderer as we disabled the Twig one
 ```

 >**NOTE**
 >The configuration is optional.
 If you omit it, the default behavior is to
->enable the Twig support and to disable the PHP helper (as Twig is the recommended
+>enable the Twig support, to disable the PHP helper (as Twig is the recommended
->templating engine in Symfony2)
+>templating engine in Symfony2) and to use the Twig renderer as default renderer.

 ## Create a menu